ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.dotnet.markdown

 # Session : Storing entities in session

-To store entities inside session object use one of the three `Store` methods.
+To store entities inside the **session** object, use one of the three `Store` methods.

 ## Syntax

-First overload stores entity in session, extracts Id from entity or generates new one if it is not available.
+First overload: stores entity in session, then extracts Id from entity or generates a new one if it is not available.

 {CODE store_entities_1@ClientApi\Session\StoringEntities.cs /}

-Second overload stores entity in session with given id.
+Second overload: stores entity in session with given id.

 {CODE store_entities_2@ClientApi\Session\StoringEntities.cs /}

-Third overload stores entity in session with given id, forces concurrency check with given change vector.
+Third overload: stores entity in session with given id, forces concurrency check with given change vector.

 {CODE store_entities_3@ClientApi\Session\StoringEntities.cs /}